-David started his career in the insurance industry over thirty five years ago.
 David is an Associate of the Chartered Insurance Institute of the United Kingdom and a Chartered Insurer.

-Prof. Emanuel P. Delia
+PROF. EMANUEL P. DELIA

 Prof. Emanuel P. Delia held posts in academia, public sector institutions and private organisations.
 He was a Director of the Central Bank of Malta, Middle Sea Insurance and AON Malta Limited.
 He was also Chairman of Mid-Med Bank p.l.c. and until July 2017 the Chairman of APS Bank Ltd. He is the Chairman of Amalgamated Investments SICAV p.l.c., Mercury p.l.c. and a Board member of the Malta Statistics Authority.